roblandry/netgear-enhanced-integration/README.md

 # Setup #
 * Create the netgear_enhanced folder in custom_components.
-* Copy the sensor.py and switch.py files to the netgear_enhanced folder.
+* Copy the files to the netgear_enhanced folder.

 ## For sensors ##
 * Place the following code in your config under sensor: